Skip to content

 #> Model(dc=DC2(a=ArbitraryType(value=3), b='qwe'), other='other')

-Checking if a dataclass is a pydantic dataclass
+Checking if a dataclass is a Pydantic dataclass

 import dataclasses